MicrosoftDocs/memdocs/sccm/core/clients/manage/client-notification.md

 ### Wake Up

-Starting in version 1810, trigger devices configured to support Wake-on Lan to wake up using other devices on the same Subnet to send the wake on lan package.
+Starting in version 1810, trigger devices configured to support Wake-on-LAN to wake up using other devices on the same subnet to send the Wake-on-LAN package.

 ### Restart